cubexch/gitbook/implied-matching.md

 ## Theoretical Price

-The "theoretical" price of the implied match is the best possible price for which the implied trade could execute, Assuming infinite quantity on the top levels of the source markets.
+The theoretical price for a single fill is the ratio of the prices of the source markets.

-Under that assumption, the executed price would converge to the theoretical price as the executed quantity increases.
+If a fill would match all assets to a lot size boundary in both source markets, there would be no change in the floated asset and the ratio of the quote/base amounts transacted would equal the theoretical price.
+**When float is involved in the match, this will not be the case**.

 Since lot sizes can differ between markets, we need to adjust for them.
-Here is one such way:
+Here is one way to calculate the theoretical price:
 ```
 lot size ratio = base lot size / quote lot size

 lot size factor =
     ratio(implied market)
     * ratio(quote source market)
     / ratio (base source market)

-theoretical price (implied market) =
+implied market theoretical price =
     base source market price
     / quote source market price
     * lot size factor
 ```

-More concretely, using the example above:
+More concretely, using the formulae above:
 ```
 ETH/BTC theoretical price = (ETH/USDC price / BTC/USDC price) * lot size factor